bestselfapp/serverless-notification-scheduler/README.md

 Together, the `userId` and `messageId` form a unique key that represents a specific message for a specific user within the system.
 This allows the system to track each message and ensure that it is delivered correctly.

+`scheduleType` - This field determines the scheduling behavior of the notification.
+It accepts two possible values:

+- `recurring`: If this value is set, the notification will be sent on a recurring schedule.
+The frequency of the recurrence is determined by other fields in the JSON request.

+- `one-time`: If this value is set, the notification will be sent only once at a specified time.

+`notificationType` - This field specifies the type of notification to be sent.
+It accepts four possible values:

+- `sms`: If this value is set, the notification will be sent as an SMS message to the phone number specified in the `smsNotificationSettings` field.

+- `push`: If this value is set, the notification will be sent as a push notification to the device specified in the `pushNotificationSettings` field.

+- `email`: If this value is set, the notification will be sent as an email to the address specified in the `emailNotificationSettings` field.

+- `none`: If this value is set, no notification will be sent.
+This can be used to cancel a previously scheduled notification.

 `message` - This field contains the content of the notification message.
 It's designed to handle both SMS and push notifications, depending on the user's preference.
 It has four sub-fields:

 - `title`: This is the title of the notification.
 It's primarily used for push notifications on iOS and Android devices, where it will be displayed as the heading.
 For SMS notifications, the `title` field is not used.

 - `subtitle`: This is a secondary line of text that provides additional information about the notification.
 It's only used for push notifications on iOS and Android devices.
-For SMS notifications, the `subtitle` field is not used.
+For SMS notifications and email, the `subtitle` field is not used.

 - `body`: This is the main content of the notification.
-It will be displayed as the body of the push notification on iOS and Android devices.
-For SMS notifications, it will be included as the main text of the message.
+For push notifications, it forms the body displayed on iOS and Android devices.
+For SMS, it's the main text of the message.
+For emails, `body` should be an S3 key pointing to the email resources.
+Format it as `s3://bucketname/path/`.
+The system expects an `index.html` file at this path (`s3://bucketname/path/index.html`) and any other resources (like graphics or stylesheets) needed for the email within the same path.

 - `messageContentCallbackUrl` (optional): This is a URL that the system will call to retrieve the final content of the message just before it is sent.
 This allows the content of the message to be dynamic and change based on the current state of your application.
 The system expects the URL to return a JSON object with `title`, `subtitle`, and `body` fields.
 If this field is not provided, the system will use the `title`, `subtitle`, and `body` fields as they are.

 Even though some fields are only used for push notifications, it's recommended to provide all fields in case the user switches their preference from SMS to push notifications or vice versa.
 The system will automatically use the appropriate fields based on the notification type.

-`scheduleType` - This field determines the scheduling behavior of the notification.
-It accepts two possible values:

-- `recurring`: If this value is set, the notification will be sent on a recurring schedule.
-The frequency of the recurrence is determined by other fields in the JSON request.

-- `one-time`: If this value is set, the notification will be sent only once at a specified time.

-`notificationType` - This field specifies the type of notification to be sent.
-It accepts three possible values:

-- `sms`: If this value is set, the notification will be sent as an SMS message to the phone number specified in the `smsNotificationSettings` field.

-- `push`: If this value is set, the notification will be sent as a push notification to the device specified in the `pushNotificationSettings` field.

-- `none`: If this value is set, no notification will be sent.
-This can be used to cancel a previously scheduled notification.

 `pushNotificationSettings` - This field is intended for future use to support push notifications.
 It is not currently implemented and the system only supports SMS notifications at this time.
 They are placeholders for future functionality.